leterDieu/Stellarity-mcoc/wiki/dev/docs/items/sharanga.md

 ## Obtaining
 Sharanga has a chance to drop from Illusioners in [Strongholds](../structures/stronghold.md) with a 9% base chance.
 Each level of Looting increases the odds by 3%, up to a total of 18% with Looting III.
 It drops with 7 - 22 <i class="icon-minecraft icon-minecraft-spectral-arrow"></i>Spectral Arrows.

+Fletchers in [End Villages](../structures/end_village.md) can turn any existing Bow into Sharanga for 64 <i class="icon-minecraft icon-minecraft-emerald"></i>Emeralds.

 ## Usage
 Unless <i class="icon-minecraft icon-minecraft-spectral-arrow"></i>Spectral Arrows are used as ammunition for this Bow, it has no special properties other than increased durability.